rmp15/rstudio_cloud_tutorial/basics/01_absolute_basics.md

-# 01: Absolute basics of R, RStudio, RStudio Cloud, Git, and GitHub
+# 01: Absolute basics of R, RStudio, RStudio Cloud, R Packages, Git, and GitHub

 ## What is R?